nianeyna/ao3downloader/README.md

 ## Instructions

-1. install [python](https://www.python.org/downloads/). make sure to install version 3.9.0 or later. as of the time of writing, the latest version (currently 3.10.5) will work.
+1. install [python](https://www.python.org/downloads/). make sure to install version 3.9.0 or later. see [announcements](#announcements) for the most recent version of python that is confirmed to work with the script - when in doubt, install that version.
 2. download the repository as a zip file. the "repository" means the folder containing the code.
     - if you are reading this on [github](https://github.com/nianeyna/ao3downloader), you can download the repository by clicking on the "Code" button in github and selecting "Download ZIP"
     - if you are reading this on [my website](https://nianeyna.dev/ao3downloader/), you can download the repository by clicking the button at the top of the page that says "Click to Download"
 3. unzip the zip file you just downloaded. this will create a folder. open it. if you see a file called "ao3downloader.py" then you're in the right place.